alen-androsevic/electron-react-password-manager/README.md

 #### > Features
  - Node.js, ES6, Built with [Electron](http://electron.atom.io/)
+ - Random salt for PBKD2F that is generated on first run
  - PBKD2F 300k iterations
  - 2048bit RSA passphrase encryption
  - No accounts just a password you come up with to rule them all